If I have a general query about divorce but do not wish to start the formal divorce application process what do I do?

 The answer is NO. This is because you are not able to swear an Affidavit of Service as you are a related party to the Application.
 In these circumstances you would be better having a further family member or third party hand or post the Application to your spouse if they are co-operative with the process to have the Acknowledgment of Service signed.

-In these circumstances you will need to engage a third party process server to physically hand your spouse the documents – if this is the case we have allowed a fee for this to occur which is $250.00.
+In these circumstances you will need to engage a third party process server to physically hand your spouse the documents – if this is the case we have allowed a fee for this to occur which is usually around $250.00.

 Yes, you must be divorced prior to remarriage.